mechaman111/spnati/creator-docs/docs/policy/rules.md

 Characters must possess humanoid sexual organs, and have basic human anatomy.

 "Monstergirls" and similar sorts of characters are allowed, but they should still look recognizably humanoid.
-For instance, a lamia who keeps most of her snake attributes to below the crotch would be accepted.
+For instance, a lamia character who limits most of her snake attributes to below the crotch would be accepted.

 Note that a character's anatomy should match the character's sex and gender.
 This is partially a game code limitation.